“Ari?” My father’s voice was soft. “Ari, Ari, Ari. You’re fighting this war in the worst possible way.”

 Now, all we have to do is ask.

-And we’ll talk more about how to do that in part two, which is coming soon.
+And we’ll talk more about how to do that in part two.